 The declaration and payment of cash dividends with respect to the Company's common stock is determined by the Company's Board of Directors based on the Company's financial condition and liquidity needs and other factors deemed relevant by the Company's Board of Directors, and may be subject to restrictions contained in the Company's debt instruments.
 As described elsewhere in this Report, including under "Liquidity and Capital Resources" in Item 7 of this Report, the Company's Credit Agreement contains certain covenants which may, among other things, restrict the Company's ability to pay dividends, and any future facilities may contain similar or more stringent requirements.
-The Company's management does not believe that the covenants contained in the Credit Agreement currently materially limit the Company's ability to pay dividends in the future.
+The Company's management does not believe that the covenants contained in the Credit Agreement currently materially limit the Company's ability to pay dividends or are reasonably likely to materially limit the Company's ability to pay dividends in the future.